 Surgical treatments include:

-Hemorrhoids are common as you get older.
-These steps can help prevent hard stools and constipation that can lead to hemorrhoids:
+Hemorrhoids are common and you can’t always prevent them.
+But these steps can help reduce your risk of hard stools and constipation that can lead to hemorrhoids:

 Advertisement

-You should call your healthcare provider if you suspect hemorrhoids and experience:
+You should call your healthcare provider if you have hemorrhoids and experience:

 You may want to ask your healthcare provider:

-An estimated 15 million Americans have sought treatments for hemorrhoids at some point in their lives.
-But many more are needlessly affected by them.
-Don’t be too embarrassed to talk to your healthcare provider about your symptoms.
-If hemorrhoids cause pain or discomfort, your provider has treatments that can help.
+If hemorrhoids cause you pain or discomfort, a healthcare provider has treatments that can help.
 You can also take steps to keep hemorrhoids from coming back.

 Learn more about the Health Library and our editorial process.